 I am not a fan of subheadings, and I would never ask you for them, but you should know that many others kinds of proposals will ask you to break out the sections of scholarly significance, methods, etc.

+Though the proposal shouldn’t address this directly, it is important that you think of it as a work of art.
+Not matter how awkward the document’s format.
 People say – and I even say – “write a book not a dissertation.”
 But you can’t do the former without at least understanding how to do the latter.
 And, in truth, they aren’t that different.
 So try this: write everything for a broad audience.
 Write it well, that is.
 Care about your prose.

 Because, until the dissertation is done, this proposal is likely to be a calling card for you.
 You’ll be asked to share it, and you should generally be ready to do so.
+And it will need to shine.